slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms."
 -- Albert Einstein [1879]*

 Science is the study of truth.
 Science is about disproving, not proving.

+Theories are explanations, not predictions.
+Prediction comes after the explanation.
 Everything that is not a law of nature is just a shared belief.
+If you cannot question it, it’s not science, it’s propaganda.
+Trust the science is the most anti-science statement ever.
+Questioning science is how you do science.

+Science transforms raw materials (resources) into civilization.
 Technology is applied science.

-Hints:

-- Science transforms raw materials (resources) into civilization.
-- Theories are explanations, not predictions. prediction comes after the explanation.
-- If you cannot question it, it’s not science, it’s propaganda.
-- Trust the science is the most anti-science statement ever.
-Questioning science is how you do science.

 > *"Nature, to be commanded, must be obeyed."
 -- Francis Bacon [1561]*